 Subscriptions in SSRS supports two types of Delivery options: Windows File Share, and Email.
 Currently, we haven’t configured the SMTP Email settings.
 That is the reason; it is displaying only one delivery option.

-Windows File Share Subscription in SSRS
+Windows File Share Subscription

 The Windows File share subscription in SSRS allows saving the Report in the file system (Hard Drive) at regular intervals or specified timings.
 For example, Reports for Saturday Meetings, Monthly Progress, Temperature of the Last batch, etc.